-The estimated parameters shown in Table 2 are discussed as follows.20 The elasticity of imported inputs with respect to exports suggests that the response of export performance to one percent change in the level of imports is significant- the value is 0.37; however, the likely impact would appear with one period lag.
+The estimated parameters shown in Table 2 are discussed as follows.20 The elasticity of exports with respect to imported inputs suggests that the response of export performance to one percent change in the level of imports is significant- the value of the coefficient is 0.37; however, the likely impact would appear with one period lag.
 An increase in cotton production of one percentage point is associated with a 0.11 percent increase in exports.
 One percent increase in world GDP leads to 1.15 percent rise in export level.
-NEER has a negative impact on the exports level; 1 percent appreciation of
+NEER has a negative impact on the exports level; One percent appreciation of NEER will reduce the demand for export in international market by 0.56 percent.
+Finally, one percentage point rise in RPI decreases export level by 1.29 percent.